Mansoor Foroughi, Glenda Hendson, Michael A. Sargent, Paul Steinbok

 We report two children with septum pellucidum/forniceal pilocytic astrocytoma (PA) tumors in the absence of NF-1, who underwent craniotomy and subtotal excision, leaving behind a small residual in each case.
 During Magnetic Resonance Imaging (MRI) surveillance in the first three years, one case was dormant and the other showed slight increase in size, followed by clear regression of both residual tumors over the following 3-year period.
 Neither patient received any conventional adjuvant treatment.
 The tumors regressed over the same period of time that cannabis was consumed via inhalation, raising the possibility that the cannabis played a role in the tumor regression.

-The authors conclude, “Based on our experience, and the increasing recognition of spontaneous regression of PA in other locations, we advise caution against further aggressive surgery or adjuvant therapy for small residuals of PAs, especially in eloquent locations.
-Slight progression of the residual tumor should not necessarily be an indication to intervene, since regression may occur later.
-Further research may be appropriate to elucidate the increasingly recognized effect of Cannabis/cannabinoids on gliomas.”
+We advise caution against instituting adjuvant therapy or further aggressive surgery for small residual PAs, especially in eloquent locations, even if there appears to be slight progression, since regression may occur later.
+Further research may be appropriate to elucidate the increasingly recognized effect of cannabis/cannabinoids on gliomas.